Kazimir0/accesa-price-comparator/README.md

 * [Building REST services with Spring](https://spring.io/guides/tutorials/rest/)

 ### Maven Parent overrides
 Due to Maven's design, elements are inherited from the parent POM to the project POM.
 While most of the inheritance is fine, it also inherits unwanted elements like `<license>` and `<developers>` from the parent.
 To prevent this, the project POM contains empty overrides for these elements.
 If you manually switch to a different parent and actually want the inheritance, you need to remove those overrides.

+### How to build and run the app:
+1. Requirements:
+* Java 17+
+* Maven 3.8+
+* IDE (VS Code, IntelliJ)

+2. Steps to build and run:
+* Clone the repository : 'git clone https://github.com/Kazimir0/accesa-price-comparator.git' AND 'cd accesa'
+* Compile and build the project with Maven: 'mvn clean install'
+* Run the app: Open the AccesaApplication.java from : D:\price-comparator\accesa\src\main\java\com\pricecomp\accesa\AccesaApplication.java
+* The app will run on: http://localhost:8080
+* Feel free to test all endpoints using Postman

+### Additional example for personal testing:
+* I've created six new CSV files that simulate a new day (2025-05-15) with updated products and discounts.

+The purpose of these files is to demonstrate that the application:
+* Can compare discounts between new and old data files.
+* Calculates price history over multiple days.
+* Recommends alternative products based on "value per unit."
+* Finds discounts below a user-defined threshold.
+I tested the requirements on the same previously documented GET endpoints using Postman, and the functionalities were successfully validated.

 ### Task 1:  Daily Shopping Basket Monitoring.
 Description: Helps users split their shopping basket to optimize cost savings across different stores.